Diamond Finder

 How to Find Trail Ruins In Minecraft

-Trail Ruins generate in most Overworld biomes between Y=-52 and Y=0, partially buried underground.
+Trail Ruins generate in most Overworld biomes between Y=-52 and Y=0, partially buried under the terrain.
 Patches of suspicious gravel visible on the surface are the key indicator.
-Look for terracotta and brick structures poking through the terrain.
-Enter your seed into the Trail Ruins Finder to get exact coordinates for the nearest ruins in your world.
+The structures themselves are usually buried just below — dig downward to expose terracotta floors and brick walls.
+Enter your seed into the Trail Ruins Finder to skip the random surface scanning.

 How to use Trail Ruins in Minecraft